 DO NOT attempt to repair, clamp or constrict a damaged utility line unless under the direct supervision of the utility owner.

-Cleanup of Job Site/Removal of Flags
+Cleanup of job site/removal of flags

 When the job is complete, take the time to backfill properly.
 Remove large rocks, sharp objects, and large chunks to reduce the risk of damage while backfilling around underground utility facilities.
-All marking flags should be removed from the job site as the final step prior to leaving the area.
+All flags should be removed from the job site as the final step prior to leaving the area.

 Back